jawahar-shazab/docs/docs/api.md

 GET /v1/agents/agentPoll/:agentId
 ```

-Initiates a poll request for a specific agent.
+This API initiates a poll request for a specific agent, identified by `agentId`.
+It allows the system to query or collect data from the agent on demand.

 #### 12. Start Agent Poll